 Although he never lived in Washington D.C. or the White House, George Washington did help build the capitol.
 In July 1790, Congress passed the Residence Act which called for the permanent capital of the United States to be located on the Potomac River.
 When President George Washington signed the bill, he took personal control over the building of what he once termed "the seat of Empire."
 He specified the location of the ten-mile square federal district, the President's mansion (the White House), and the Capitol.

 In his will, George Washington outlined his desire to be buried at home at Mount Vernon along with his wife and the rest of the Washington family.
-His final resting place is in a tomb overlooking the Potomac River at his beloved estate.
+His final resting place is in a tomb at his beloved estate.

 However, the Crypt at the U.S. Capitol building was at one time intended to be the burial place of the first president.